 So, is it so difficult to come back with really nice pictures?
 Well, the answer is no. Taking good pictures is accessible to (almost) anyone if some basic rules are applied.
-Together with some experts at Canon, we selected our 5 top tips that will help your images look great, so you can convince your friends to join you in your next adventure!
+We selected our 5 top tips that will help your images look great, so you can convince your friends to join you in your next adventure!

 1. Rule of thirds